 - 1 ripe avocado split, seeded, quartered then diced

-- 4-8 ounces of good goat cheese crumbled
+- 4 ounces goat cheese crumbled

 - 6 tablespoons extra virgin olive oil